Cycling in Illinois: Recreation

-Illinois has a lively bike culture with many clubs, groups, and places to ride.
+Illinois has an active bike culture with many clubs, groups, and places to ride.
 One can find a road, cyclocross, and mountain bike racing as well as non-competitive and charity rides across the state.

 The Illinois Cycling Association promotes amateur bicycle racing by hosting a race calendar and database of racing clubs/team.
 The types of races listed on the calendar consist of road, criterium, track, and cyclocross.

 One of the notable non-competitive bicycle events in Illinois is Bike the Drive.
 It is an opportunity for cyclists to ride a 15 mile stretch of Lake Shore Drive (Chicago) without any automobile traffic.
 During the 2009 Bike the Drive, the drive was closed to automobile traffic from 5:30 am to 10:30 am.
-Each cyclist chooses his own route from the 30 mile (round trip) course and rides at his own pace.
+Each cyclist chooses their own route from the 30 mile (round trip) course and rides at their own pace.
 Riders may ride the course as many times as possible during the specified event time.